 Among all the components of soils, organic matter is the one that determines their quality.
 The decomposition of leaves, stems, fruits, and flowers, carried out by microorganisms, fungi, and bacteria residing in the soil, gives rise to organic compounds that allow soils to recover the nutrient levels required by crops.
 The quantity, diversity, and activity of soil fauna and microorganisms are directly related to organic matter, which has a great influence on the physical and chemical properties of soils.

 The soil's resistance to possible impacts (such as the use of agricultural machinery or raindrops) is increased by the organic matter content, increasing the infiltration rate, the soil's water availability, and its resistance to erosion.
-It also improves the dynamics and availability of the main plant nutrients, which contributes to better yields in agricultural crops.
+It also improves the dynamics and availability of the main plant nutrients, which contributes to better yields in crops.

 Importance of soil biodiversity

-Biodiversity is necessary to maintain the fundamental functions of the ecosystem, its structure, and processes.
+Biodiversity is necessary to maintain the fundamental functions of the ecosystem, its structure, and its processes.
 Soil biodiversity depends on the type of climate, mineral soil, and type of vegetation.
 In one gram of soil, there can be more than a hundred million bacteria, hundreds of protozoa, fungi, and several dozen roundworms called nematodes.
 In one square meter, there can be hundreds of arthropods (woodlice, spiders, centipedes, millipedes, and other insects) and dozens of earthworms.
 Furthermore, most plants have their roots and deposit their seeds in the soil (seed bank).

 Soil organisms form complex food webs, beginning and ending with bacteria and fungi, capable of decomposing any organic material.
 The diversity of organisms maintains the functions and resilience (ability to recover from disturbance) of the soil.
 Many of the problems of soil biodiversity conservation are associated with the lack of recognition of its importance for agricultural production, so it is necessary to promote training and education on this subject.